 SpaceX pays its bills by putting satellites in orbit.
 It does work for government agencies and telecommunications and satellite companies.
 The company designs, develops, makes, and launches its rockets.
-A key feature of SpaceX is that its rockets are designed to return to Earth for re-use.
+The company maintains a relatively low-cost-launch structure, which features rockets designed to return to Earth for re-use.
 Two of the three booster rockets that launched the Falcon Heavy in 2018 touched down on the launch site after they sent the payload – a Tesla Roadster owned by Elon Musk, founder and CEO of SpaceX and Tesla Inc. – into space.

 SpaceX is based in Hawthorne, California.
 The company has launch facilities at Cape Canaveral Air Force Station, Florida, Vandenberg Air Force Base, California, and Boca Chica, Texas.
 It also has a rocket-development facility in McGregor, Texas; and offices in Houston; Chantilly, Virginia; and Washington, DC.